holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.5 Role Assignment

 The Lead Link of a Circle may assign people to fill the Roles defined by that Circle and may revoke these assignments at any time, unless these authorities have been limited or delegated.
+A Policy of a Circle may constrain Role assignment within that Circle and within Sub-Circles, recursively.

 When a Role is really a Sub-Circle, whoever is assigned to fill that Role also becomes the Lead Link of that Sub-Circle.

 #### 1.5.1 Unfilled Roles